Most recently updated on December 28, 2023

 There is one puzzling fact to that theory, though.
-If D. B. Cooper didn’t survive, then why wasn’t there ever a report from somebody about a brother or cousin or friend or coworker who suddenly disappeared in November 1971?
+If D. B. Cooper didn’t survive, why wasn’t there ever a report from somebody about a brother or cousin or friend or coworker who suddenly disappeared in November 1971?

 A mystery to which we may never have an answer.

 One last stop in Washington and it’s right at the border.

 The city of 194,000 is the fourth most populous in Washington.
 It’s also one where vaccinations were a flash point a few years ago.

 Native American tribes, including the Chinook, lived in the area for hundreds of years.
 The first European contact was in 1792.
 The explorers Meriwether Lewis and William Clark passed through in 1805 and on their way home in 1806.
 By then, much of the Chinook tribe had died from diseases such as small pox that were introduced by white visitors.
 By 1830, there were only a couple dozen survivors from what was once 80,000 tribal residents.